gmolveau/books/getting_things_done.md

 #### Introduction

-> Two of my tests for a book are whether I remember it a moth or two after I have read it, and whether it affects my view of the world - James FALLOWS
+> Two of my tests for a book are whether I remember it a month or two after I have read it, and whether it affects my view of the world
+>
+> -- <cite>James FALLOWS</cite>

 An email request means essentially the same thing and has to be processed the same way as a favor asked of you at the coffee machine.

-[footnote] An excellent resource in this area is Charles DUHIGG's book, "The Power of Habit".
+- _footnote_ : An excellent resource in this area is Charles DUHIGG's book, "The Power of Habit".

 #### Welcome to Getting Things Done

 If you're like me, you like getting things done and doing them well, and yet you also want to savor life in ways that seem increasingly elusive, if not downright impossible, if you're working too hard.

-> "As to methods there may be a million and then some, but principles are few.
+> As to methods there may be a million and then some, but principles are few.
 The man who grasps principles can successfully select his own methods.
-The man who tries methods, ignoring principles, is sure to have trouble." - Ralph Waldo Emerson
+The man who tries methods, ignoring principles, is sure to have trouble.
+>
+> -- <cite>Ralph Waldo Emerson</cite>

-> "Anxiety is caused by a lack of control, organization, preparation, and action." - David Kekich
+> Anxiety is caused by a lack of control, organization, preparation, and action.
+>
+> -- <cite>David Kekich</cite>

 #### Part 1.
 The art of Getting Things Done